Prime Minister’s suite

 The Prime Minister’s Office itself is not much larger than many living rooms.
 Passing traffic and noise from demonstrations could be heard and viewed through its windows - representative of an open approach to leadership.
 In the end, it was viewed as a security issue, impossible to secure against threats, and one of the reasons why a new Parliament House was constructed.
 Each Prime Minister to work from this office chose different artworks for display, located his desk in a different position, and chose different curtains.

-Overall, this suite is a highly significant area of the Provisional Parliament House through its connections with the Prime Ministers’ from 1927 to 1988, and particularly with Whitlam, Fraser and Hawke.
+Overall, this suite is a highly significant area of Old Parliament House through its connections with the Prime Ministers’ from 1927 to 1988, and particularly with Whitlam, Fraser and Hawke.
 The suite also has strong and special associations for the former parliamentary users of the building and is significant as a focus of government activity and authority.

 Reference: ‘Our Government: Prime Minister’ Parliamentary Education Office, retrieved from http://www.peo.gov.au/faq/faq_19.html